rust-lang/rfcs/active/0000-allocator.md

 higher level, within the Rust standard library itself.

 ## Where's the beef
-or, Why is half of the implementation "missing"
+[Why is half of the implementation missing]: #wheres-the-beef or, Why is half of the implementation "missing"

 This RFC only specifies the API's that one would use to implement a